 - Dimensions show dimensions applied to the fact.

 - Unit are units the fact uses.

 - Decimals are the number of decimal places for the fact.

-- Reversed tells you if the fact value is reversed.
+- Negative tells you if the fact value is negative.

 - XBRL Value is in the report if the Include fact values option is selected when creating the blackline.